 Humor brings people closer and makes them feel good.
 And we all know the real content accomplishment: a reader who’s loving your lines!
 Sociologists say that our ability to laugh serves two essential life functions: to bond with members of our tribe and to let go of tension.
-Therefore, effective use of humor can make you closer with the reader and make them trust you.
+Therefore, effective use of humor can make you closer to the reader and make them trust you.
 But things aren’t easy as they may seem.

-It’s a big push for your copy to stand out among competition.
+It’s a big push for your copy to stand out among the competition.
 Did you know that 30% of all ads and 50% of TV ads are based on humor?
 No wonder, as advertising studies have shown, humor enhances how much we like what we’re reading and how well we remember it afterward, so competition is here for a reason.
 So the way to look at it is pretty straightforward: If you want to stay memorable to your readers – humor is the way to do it!

 When it comes to writing, people usually presume humor is only used in satire and ad copy is not so much on the tip of their tongue.
 But humor copy is real and thriving in all kinds of media.
 Effective humor can engage any reader by surprising them with unexpected turns of events.
-On the daily basis we see or hear something and anticipate how the situation will develop so jokes and humor have a huge part in playing with our expectations, in real or fiction life.
+On a daily basis we see or hear something and anticipate how the situation will develop so jokes and humor have a huge part in playing with our expectations, in real or fictional life.

 But now comes the biggest problem in humorous writing – You are trying your hardest to be funny, but fail.
 Not surprisingly, funny writing is the hardest, certainly much harder than writing serious copy.
 Humor is highly subjective and we all have a different sense of what is funny, therefore what makes you fall off your chair, may not even give me chuckles and vice versa.
 The tricky thing about it, though, is that it appeals to everybody`s innate desire to be happy.
 For this reason, it’s an intimidating, but impressive tool to leverage in web copy—if it’s leveraged the right way.